Nancy Torborg KB2TNR —

 Some people think the only reason Tadd is on this list is that he is the Chair's husband, but that's not completely true.
 Tadd has been instrumental in the evolution of RARSfest, including driving changes in door prizes, volunteer incentives, and the attendee experience.
 He also performs IT and Documentation/Publication support for the Chair, including hosting Zoom meetings.

-Fin is the immediate past president of RARS and is doing double duty in charge of the Prize & Information Center and running the RARS Booth, for which the current president is extremely grateful.
+Fin is the immediate past president of RARS and is in charge of the RARS Booth, for which the current president is extremely grateful.

 Security